openharmony/docs/en/application-dev/media/camera/camera-device-input.md

 # Device Input Management (ArkTS)

-Before developing a camera application, you must create an independent camera object.
-The application invokes and controls the camera object to perform basic operations such as preview, photographing, and video recording.
+A camera application invokes and controls a camera device to perform basic operations such as preview, photo capture, and video recording.

 ## How to Develop